lmartes/jsonplaceholder-api/README.md

 # jsonplaceholder-api
-This project consumes the free resources of: https://jsonplaceholder.typicode.com/ implementing the viper clean architecture pattern
+This project consumes the free resources of: https://jsonplaceholder.typicode.com/ implementing the viper clean architecture pattern.

 # Dependencies used
 In this project I have implemented the use of cocoapods, such as: